 - Larissa Colombo Carniel (now at UFRGS, Brazil)

 - Fernanda Gervasoni (now at Universidade Federal de Goiás (UFG), Brazil)

-- Dr. Shigeto Hirai (now at Stanford University, USA)
+- Dr. Shigeto Hirai (now at Kitami Institute of Technology, Japan)

-- Dr. Tim Ivanic (now at Geol.
+- Dr. Tim Ivanic (Geol.
 Survey Western Australia)

 - Joanna Micior (now in Vienna)